madpsy/xpa125b_controller/README.md

 1. Set `debounce_delay` to some value > `0` in milliseconds

-If you set this to a value and notice PTT no longer works try increasing the value until it does.
+If you set this to a low value and notice PTT no longer works try increasing the value until it does.
 I've found `10` works well but you may need to experiment.
+If even after setting a suitable debounce value you find PTT randomly oscilates at higher output powers the chances are there is a grounding issue.
+Ensure all grounds are at the same potential to prevent this.

 ## RC Filter